Commentary: Shooting the Messenger is Not an Effective Incident Response Strategy (updated)

 In another post this morning, I described a very worrisome breach involving Lanap & Dental Implants of Pennsylvania.

-Our awareness of that breach is due to Justin Shafer’s persistent efforts to shine some light on it.
+Our awareness of that breach is due to one person’s persistent efforts to shine some light on it.
 He responsibly contacted the dental practice over a year ago to alert them when he discovered their patient data online, and he responsibly did not post any of the identifiable patient information.
 And when he became aware that thousands of patients had seemingly not been notified about the breach, he reached out to the media to help make more people aware of it so they could protect themselves.

 He deserves appreciation for his efforts, but so far, all he seems to have gotten is a CEASE AND DESIST letter from the dental practice’s lawyer, Scott McIntosh.